When I read the recent New York Times article, “Young People are Going to Save Us All from Office Life,” I had two reactions.

 - Result: When that culture shift occurs, most of the time people accomplish small, meaningful work and personal priorities, or “tweaks,” in a way that aligns with their jobs without the need for a cumbersome formal arrangement.

 Roadblock: Only white-collar, professional workers have the power and ability to demand work flexibility, which in many cases is a one-off accommodation.

-Result: This framework of implementation is consistent enough to keep everyone moving in the same direction but broad enough to adapt to unique, ever-changing realities of each business, team or individual.
+- Result: This framework of implementation is consistent enough to keep everyone moving in the same direction but broad enough to adapt to the unique, ever-changing realities of each business, team or individual.

 Yes, younger employees are inherently flexible in how, when and where they believe they can do their jobs.
 This default sensibility is forcing leaders to rethink traditional work models and move past historic roadblocks to position their organizations to compete in the flexible future of work.
 In doing so, ultimately the business and employees of all ages will benefit.
 The good news is there’s a roadmap to help leaders chart that culture shift.
 The question is are they ready to follow it?